kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/tap.md

 ## About traffic tapping in Gloo Edge

 * Traffic tapping can be applied to a listener in a `Gateway` resource.
 As such, traffic tapping is applied to all routes that the gateway serves.
 Tapping traffic for a specific route is not currently supported.
 * Users are responsible for writing their own tap servers.
 The tap server definitions can be found in the [`tap-extension-examples` repository](https://github.com/solo-io/tap-extension-examples).
-To receive tap traces, the tap server service must implement the [tap service protobuf definitions](https://github.com/solo-io/tap-extension-examples/tree/main/pkg/tap_service) and be configured to receive data over the gRPC or HTTP protocol.
+To receive tap traces, the tap server must implement the [tap service protobuf definitions](https://github.com/solo-io/tap-extension-examples/tree/main/pkg/tap_service) and be configured to receive data over the gRPC or HTTP protocol.
   {{% notice note %}}
   The `tap-extension-examples` repository is provided as an implementation reference.
 The repository is **not intended to be used in production**.
   {{% /notice %}}